lwrocks/super-queen-trivia/README.md

-# hey-kitty-girl
+# Super Queen Trivia
-A trivia game for the ultimate RuPaul's Drag Race fans.
+A trivia game for the ultimate RuPaul's Drag Race fan.